antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Phishing-Analysis.md

 <img width="491" height="47" alt="Screenshot 2026-04-06 175425" src="https://github.com/user-attachments/assets/c93170e9-9c58-40ce-96d9-3ee7f71e9e20" />

 Looking up the SPF record I confirmed whether the originating IP was an authorised sender.
-Since this IP was not listed in the domain’s SPF record, it confirmed that the email was sent from an unauthorized server.
+Since this IP was not listed in the domain’s SPF record, it confirmed that the email was sent from an unauthorised server.

 I checked the DMARC record of the same domain using the https://dmarcian.com/dmarc-inspector/ tool and looked for the 'Policy' (p=).s I noticed it was set a quarantine which explains why the email wasn't blocked.
 If it was set to reject the email most likely wouldn't have made it to the victim's inbox.